Whevalmeze/firebaseui-web/README.md

 <td>scopes</td>
 <td>No</td>
 <td>
-  The list of additional OAuth 2.0 scopes beyond basic profile that you want to request from the authentication provider.
+  The list of additional OAuth 2.0 scopes beyond the basic profile that you want to request from the authentication provider.
 </td>
 </tr>